Siddharth-14/Front-End_Training/xt-102/day-13-14/topics.md

 - Error-first (DONE)

 ### Event Emitter
-- When to use Event Emitters
+- When to use Event Emitters (DONE)
-- Binding Functions to Events
+- Binding Functions to Events (DONE)
 - Examples
-- Creating an Event Emitter
+- Creating an Event Emitter (DONE)
 - Error Handling
-- Callbacks: Error-first
+- Callbacks: Error-first (DONE)
 - Errors in Event Emitters
 - Uncaught Exceptions
 - Using Domains